D4De/classes/README.md

 Due to how TensorFlow2 works a layer could contain both an operator and an activation function, to target each part the user of Classes must execute two distinct campaign selecting different [OperatorType](src/operators.py) accordingly to the components of the target layer.

 ## Usage
 The framework is composed by two distinct modules, the injection sites generator and the error simulator.
 The first one, as the name suggests, is responsible for the creaton of the injection sites and it is common among all the different implementations of the error simulator.
 The error simulator itself has been implemented in four different ways in order to work with both TensorFlow (1 and 2) and PyTorch.
-We provide here an high level description of both modules, a more precise description with examples can be found in the `example` folder.
+Note that the PyTorch version and the Tensorflow 1 version are both deprecated.
+For PyTorch you can use the new D4De/classes-pytorch repository.
+A more precise description of the usage of the framework with examples can be found can be found in the `example` folder.

 ### Injection sites generator